Julia04-rub/Momo-SMS-Analyzer-Group-10/README.md

 # Momo-SMS-Analyzer-Group-10
-# MoMo SMS Analyzer API
+# REST API

 ## Project Overview

 This project implements a REST API for MoMo SMS transactions with:

->Flask API for managing transactions
+- Flask API for managing transactions
->XML Parser to process raw SMS data
+- XML Parser to process raw SMS data
->DSA Comparison between Linear Search and Dictionary Lookup
+- DSA Comparison between Linear Search and Dictionary Lookup
->Basic Authentication is the initial security mechanism
+- Basic Authentication is the initial security mechanism

 # Members